noaa-afsc/moe-testbench/README.md

-# Testing the Multivariate Observer Effects framework (moe-testbench)
+# Testing the Multivariate Observer Effects Framework
 ## Collaborators
 The primary author(s) responsible for maintaining this repository are:
 * Craig H. Faunce (craig.faunce@noaa.gov)